hatdropper1977/freshlex.com/content/deploy_an_advanced_elasticsearch_proxy_with_lambda.md

 A user POSTS a JSON encoded Elasticsearch [Document](https://www.elastic.co/guide/en/elasticsearch/guide/master/document.html) to our API gateway.
 The API gateway then validates the JSON against an authoritative schema, and if the Document passes, the API gateway will send the Document to our document store over an encrypted channel.

-The API gateway blocks all other access to our Elasticsearch services\' indices, methods and endpoints.
+The API gateway blocks all other access to our Elasticsearch services' indices, methods and endpoints.

 The Agenda for this HOWTO follows